lavolp3/MMM-Buienalarm/README.md

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/spoturdeal/MMM-rain-forecast.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/lavolp3/MMM-Buienalarm.git`.
-2. Add the module inside `config.js` placing it where you prefer
+2. Add the module in `config.js` placing it where you prefer

 ## Config options